wizcoderx/Coding_Journey_Repository/README.md

 - Add more languages and projects
 - Track my learning and development

-## Motivation
+## My Quote

-Programming is a journey of continuous learning, and this repository is a testament to my dedication and passion for coding.
+Life is to short to write a bad code, so keep yourself sharp!